lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 1. Display the computational grid.
 The analyst carefully constructed the finite difference grid to have a higher density in regions where rapid changes occur in the flow variables.
-We will dis-play the grid in wireframe so we can see the computational cells.
+We will display the grid in wireframe so we can see the computational cells.

 2. Display the scalar fields on the computational grid.
 This will give